tbidne/tbidne.github.io/_posts/2024-02-29-haskell-records.md

 import Prelude

--- Declare HasField class, getField, and setField
+-- Because of RebindableSyntax, we need to declare the HasField class, -- getField, and setField ourselves.

 class HasField x r a | x r -> a where hasField :: r -> (a -> r, a)